Toyota Prius: NHW11 (2000–2003)

 Production of the NHW11 model commenced in May 2000 at the Motomachi plant in Toyota, Aichi, and continued until June 2003 after 33,411 NHW11 vehicles had been produced.
 The vehicle was the second mass-produced hybrid on the American market, after the two-seat Honda Insight.

 The NHW11 Prius became more powerful partly to satisfy the higher speeds and longer distances that Americans drive.
-Air conditioning and electric power steering were standard equipment.
+Electric power steering was standard equipment.
 While the larger Prius could seat five, its battery pack restricted cargo space.
 The Prius was offered in the US in three trim packages: Standard, Base, and Touring.
 The US EPA (CARB) classified the car with an air pollution score of 3 out of 10 as an Ultra Low Emission Vehicle (ULEV).
 Prius owners were eligible for up to a US$2,000 federal tax deduction from their gross income.
 Toyota executives stated that with the Prius NHW10 model, the company had been losing money on each Prius sold, and with the NHW11 it was now breaking even.